 The SASH Program was designed to be a comprehensive low-income program and serve homeowners in the most distressed and impoverished areas of California.
 Roughly 80% of SASH clients qualify for the California Alternate Rates for Energy (CARE) Program that offers reduced electric rates to income-qualified households.
 Because CARE uses 200% of the Federal Poverty Level as its income limit (whereas SASH uses 80% of Area Median Income or AMI), more SASH clients from lower cost-of-living counties qualify for CARE than those in higher cost-of-living counties.

 In all instances in recent years, GRID has aided in overcoming the gap financing obstacle for families by contributing the organization's own non-profit fundraising dollars and additional resources toward covering the gap between the available incentive and true project costs.
 GRID's contributions toward covering these financing gaps include general philanthropy, in-kind equipment donations, proceeds from a third-party ownership model, and corporate sponsorships.
-GRID's long-standing partnerships with major equipment manufacturers including Enphase Energy, and SMA Solar continues to help cover many SASH clients' gap funding requirements.
-GRID will utilize philanthropic and in-kind contributions to augment gap financing efforts for the remainder of the SASH Program.
-Given tight economic conditions in many low-income communities, gap financing remains an obstacle for low-income families to participate in the SASH Program.
+GRID's long-standing partnerships with major equipment manufacturers including Enphase Energy, and SMA Solar continues to help cover SASH clients' gap funding requirements.
+GRID utilizes philanthropic and in-kind contributions to augment gap financing efforts for the SASH Program and its next iteration, DACS-ASH.
+Given tight economic conditions in many low-income communities, gap financing remained an obstacle for low-income families to participate in the SASH Program.

-Through its families-first TPO model, GRID is able to leverage the federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 25-year warranty coverage.
+Through its families-first TPO model, GRID was able to leverage the federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 25-year warranty coverage.
 In 2017 GRID began partnering with Sunrun to further expand its third-party ownership (TPO) model for SASH 2.0 as approved by the Commission in Resolution E-4829.
-All 2019 TPO installations and future systems were planned to be financed with partner company Sunrun.
-As demonstrated in Chart 3, of the 4,495 SASH 2.0 projects completed, over 80% of the kW (CEC-AC) capacity installed utilized the TPO funding model.8
+All 2019 and later TPO installations were financed with partner company Sunrun Inc. As demonstrated in Chart 3, of the 4,552 SASH 2.0 projects completed, over 80% of the kW (CEC-AC) capacity installed utilized the TPO funding model, or over 75% of the projects count.
+The remainder were host-customer (homeowner) owned and maintained.